 Meet Respected Skipper Suzy Acevedo

-We catch up with Captain Suzy Acevedo, who joined us in 2017.
-She’s looked after our base in Puerto Rico and now works as a skipper who has become rather popular with our customers.
+We catch up with Captain Suzy Acevedo, who joined us in 2017 – she works as a skipper who has become rather popular with our customers.
 As part of our More Women At Sea series, we caught up with her to find out how she began sailing…

 What inspired you to take up sailing?